 Intex – Most Comfortable

-Those searching for the most comfortable air mattress should look at this Intex model.
+Those searching for the most comfortable air mattress should look at this great Intex model.
 It is reinforced with polyester fibers to strengthen it and boost its support, while its top is softly flocked to make the surface even more comfortable.

 The fibers should also make the whole much more stable and supportive, as well.
 They’ll also increase its durability, and they also help keep its weight down.